sleepz103/Lernperiode-12/README.md

 Ziel des Projekts ist es, praktische Erfahrung mit APIs, Datenbanken, Datenverarbeitung und Visualisierung zu sammeln und ein besseres Verständnis für IoT-Systeme zu entwickeln.
 (68)

-*Note: This project will largely be carried out using AI.
-Reason: I noticed that remembering what to write wasn't ever as important as knowing how to write.
-Although it reduces lot of problem-solving moments, working on projects with AI has proven to be beneficial, as it saves time and allows to progress with creation.*
+*Notice: A decision I made on start, that this project will largely be carried out using AI.
+And that I will document my work in English.*

 1. As the developer, I want to have a plan and starting point from which I want to develop from, in order to apply further changes and epics. (start block)